miLibris/flask-rest-jsonapi/docs/sorting.rst

 .. currentmodule:: flask_rest_jsonapi

-You can sort results with querystring parameter named "sort"
+You can sort results using the query string parameter named "sort"

 .. note::

-    Examples are not urlencoded for a better readability
+    Examples are not URL encoded for better readability

 Example: